Saturday, July 26, 2025

 Snigdha Agrawal

-Snigdha Agrawal (nee Banerjee), has an MBA in Marketing and Corporate work experience of over two decades.
-She enjoys writing all genres of poetry, prose, short stories, and travel diaries.
+Snigdha Agrawal (née Banerjee) holds an MBA in Marketing and has over two decades of corporate experience.
+She enjoys writing in all genres, including poetry, prose, short stories, and travel diaries.
 Educated in Loreto Institutions, run by the Irish Nuns, and brought up in a cosmopolitan environment, she has learned the best of the East and West.
 She is a published author of four books.
-Her works have appeared in several anthologies/e-journals, published in India and overseas.
-She has recently been nominated for the Pushcart Prize 2024 for poetry.
+Her works have appeared in several anthologies and e-journals, published in India and overseas.
+She has recently been nominated for the 2024 Pushcart Prize in poetry.

 Please be supportive and kind in your comments.